 Health literacy is crucial for good health.
 Healthcare providers must prioritize its importance in every interaction with patients and families.
 Providers have a major role to play in increasing the health literacy of their patients and are uniquely positioned to have a major impact—they play an essential role in addressing gaps in understanding and being a trusted resource.

 Health care providers and organizations must help their patients and communities identify what is credible information and what is not and how to access needed resources to make good decisions and take action.
-Similarly, now, more than ever, against the backdrop of the COVID-19 pandemic, having the tools to identify misinformation is essential.
+Similarly, now, more than ever, having the tools to identify misinformation is essential.

 Healthcare organizations have a responsibility to promote and to act on the health-related information that effectively encourages the achievement of good health.
 To do this, they must help patients understand what constitutes good and actionable information.
 During public health crises especially, this is a cumbersome and complex challenge.
 With information changing daily, it can be nearly impossible to know what is true.
 One Pew survey found that 48% of American adults reported seeing at least some made-up news about COVID-19.